Yue121/0.01deg-population-China-2018/README.md

 * The 0.01° grid population data of China mainland in 2018 can be accessed freely at the figshare repository (https://doi.org/10.6084/m9.figshare.20400717.v1).

-# Reference
-A global record of annual terrestrial Human Footprint dataset from 2000 to 2018.

 # Dataset Download

 * **Link 1**: [figshare](https://doi.org/10.6084/m9.figshare.20400717.v1)